marvlm/agnostic-agile-es/README.md

 [//]: <> (What happens after you sign?
 Your name and other details -if provided- will be published on this page.
 You will receive the Agnostic Agile badge to freely use -without modification-.
 You will join a growing and rewarding professional community)
 ### **Qué pasa después que firmas?**
 Tu nombre y otros detalles (si los provees) son publicados en ésta página.
-Recibirás el recnocimiento como practicante de la Agilidad Agnóstica que podrás utilizar (sin modificación alguna).
+Recibirás en tu e-mail el reconocimiento como practicante de la Agilidad Agnóstica que podrás utilizar (sin modificación alguna).
 Formarás parte de una valiosa y creciente comunidad de profesionales

 [//]: <> (Who can sign?
 Anybody can sign.
 You may be an individual practitioner or a company wanting to express your ongoing commitment to agnostic agility.
 Signing is inclusive, and all are welcome)
 ### **Quién puede firmar?**